mehdiFeghhi/Simple-Game-generator/README.md

-# Simple game console by C
+# Simple game generator by C

-In this project I write gameconsole by C language .
+In this project I write game generator by C language .